Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Click the drop-down list and select the appropriate destination attribute set for the mapping.
 All attribute sets are displayed in the drop-down list.
 Use the search bar in the drop-down list to search for an attribute set.
 The *Copy ETL attribute set mapping* drop-down list is unlocked if any attribute set mapping with the selected destination attribute set already exists.

 - *Language*
-  Click the drop-down list and select the language from which the value of a multilingual attribute will be taken when mapping it to a single language attribute.
+  Click the drop-down list and select the language from which the value of a multi-language attribute will be taken when mapping it to a single language attribute.
 All languages are displayed in the drop-down list.

 - *Channel*
   Click the drop-down list and select the channel from which the value of a multi-channel attribute will be taken when mapping it to a single channel attribute.
 All channels are displayed in the drop-down list.